A Guide to Psychology and its Practice

 Privacy Policy

-I TREAT all correspondence related to this website with the same confidentiality that is due to all clinical material.
-I do not track or sell your e-mail address—or your real name should you reveal it to me.
-Nor do I ever make unsolicited contact with anyone who has written to me previously.
+I treat all correspondence related to this website with the same confidentiality that is due to all clinical material.
+I do not make unsolicited contact with anyone who has written to me previously.

 Nevertheless, there are some points about Internet privacy—or the lack of it—that it is important to understand.